 runmqsc or change your code accordingly.
 See below for more information on MQSC commands.

 Another common area that can cause problems is authentication.
 Security problems generally return a reason code of AMQ2035 2035 MQRC_NOT_AUTHORIZED.
 If you see this then you know that a connection has been attempted, but there is likely something wrong with the username or password being used.
 Looking in the error logs will tell you the User ID that is being authenticated.

 In the MQ Badge Challenge application, the username and password are coded into the application to be supplied to the queue manager.
 Check that the correct values have been set.
 If you are using anything other than the default application username and password, these values can either be changed in the code we have provided, or the default values can be overridden by setting the environment variables MQ_BADGE_USERNAME and MQ_BADGE_PASSWORD

-For more information, read the IBM MQ product documentation about client application security.
+For more information, read the IBM MQ Docs about client application security.

 Problems with publish/subscribe are usually due to one of the following reasons:

 - The subscriber topic strings do not match with the publisher.